 Written tenancy agreement

 Your housing association will get you to sign a written tenancy agreement.
 Keep your copy.

-This explains your rights and responsibilities.
-It will set out how long your tenancy lasts.
+This explains your rights and responsibilities and may set out how long your tenancy lasts.

 The conditions of your tenancy can't usually be changed without your written agreement.